Catamint/Catamint/README.md

 - 👋 Hi, I’m @Catamint.
-- 👀 I’m interested in CS, math and puzzles, and..
-Genshin?
-(It must be Mihoyo's fault).
+- 👀 I’m interested in CS, math and puzzles.
-- 🌱 I' ve learnt Computer science for 1 year.
+- 🌱 I' m learning Computer science and AI.
-- 💞️ Collaborate on?
-Hope to collaborate with you one day.
+- 💞️ Hope to collaborate with you one day.
 - 📫 Contact me by this email: kaikaiming@outlook.com
-- In the visible future, here will be as a notebook recording a newbie's advancement.
-(Haven' t been by now! -_-!! )

-   Off topic: Haven't you know Social Newbility?
-(Akimbo)

 <!---
 Catamint/Catamint is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.